Reinforce Letter Learning with Alphabet Balls

 • Practice matching upper case and lower case letters.

-• We recommend you use the same color for the upper and lower case letters to build initial recognition.
-For example, both “A” and “a” should be red, and “B” and “b” yellow, and so on.
+• We recommend using the same color for the upper- and lowercase letters to build initial recognition.
+For example, both “A” and “a” should be red, “B” and “b” yellow, and so on.

-• Have your child choose a letter ball and then find an object that starts with the same letter.
+• Have your child choose a letter ball.
+Next, find an object that starts with the same letter.

 • Allow for free play and exploration with the Alphabeth Balls; what your child comes up with may surprise and astound you!